-Open enrollment under the Affordable Care Act (known informally as “Obamacare”) is a window of time during which enrollees can select the coverage options that best meet their needs.
-For some, the thought of missing open enrollment of Obamacare strikes fear and anxiety, as thoughts of an uninsured catastrophic medical event take hold.
+Open enrollment under the Affordable Care Act (known informally as “Obamacare”) is a window of time during which enrollees can select the health insurance coverage options that best meet their needs.
+For some, the thought of missing open enrollment of Obamacare strikes fear and anxiety, as thoughts of an uninsured catastrophic medical event take hold or of not having coverage for pre existing conditions.

-However, if this is you, take heart – there may be options out there to cover your health needs until the next open enrollment period takes effect.
-Also, unique circumstances may also allow for a special enrollment period – so long as certain criteria are met.
+However, if this is you, take heart – there may be options out there to enroll in health insurance to cover your health needs until the next open enrollment period takes effect.
+Also, unique circumstances may also allow for you to qualify to sign up under what is known as the special enrollment period – so long as certain enrollment criteria are met.
+More details are available on the health insurance marketplace as well as from our specially trained and state licensed insurance agents.

 Basics of Obamacare Open Enrollment